en

 OKD Brewery craft beer

-The creativity using local fruits in the brewing process and the commitment to using only the best ingredients result in a rich and unique beer flavor.
+The creativity using local fruit in the brewing process and their commitment to using only the best ingredients results in a rich and unique taste.
+OKD serves their beer in the Japanese restaurant, or you can buy it in their small shop, which also sells OKD branded items like bottle openers and t-shirts.

 OKD KOMINKA BREWING